Return to Boggy Creek: Plot

 The motorist and fisherman guide travel deep into the woods to search for Big Bay-Ty, at the former's urging despite the caution of an oncoming hurricane.
 The children secretly follow them, but get separated in the hurricane.
 Little do they know a hurricane is about to commence.
 While fleeing the storm and hearing Big Bay-Ty's howls in the distance, they discover an abandoned fishing shack filled with food scraps and their missing "Cat-Fish Kool-Aid" bottles.
 Confused why Big Bay-Ty seems to lurk about the abode and not "go home" due to the storm, the children realize they are in the monster's residence.
 The two men are injured and knocked unconscious by falling debris and their boat drifts over, with the children deciding they have to attempt a rescue and help them.
-Looking for anything useful Big Bay-Ty might have scavenged, John Paul discovers a tacklebox that belonged to he and Joleen's father containing his final diary entries.
-The passages confirm their mother's suspicions and that their father passed away from a careless snake bite, not Big Bay-Ty's doing.
+Looking for anything useful Big Bay-Ty might have scavenged, John-Paul discovers a tacklebox that belonged to him and Evie-Jo's father containing his final diary entries.
+The passages confirm their mother's suspicions and that their father died from a careless snake bite, not Big Bay-Ty's doing and the presence of the box implies the creature might have tried to help him but was too late.

-Big Bay-Ty approaches again and the children hide with the still unconscious men in their boat.
+Big Bay-Ty approaches again and the children hide with the still-unconscious men in their boat.
 But to their surprise, Big Bay-Ty reveals himself to be a benevolent beast, bravely towing the boat through the storm to get the kids back near their home and safety.
 Big Bay-Ty leaves them in the morning, where the children awaken and are reunited with their parents and hailed as heroes.
 The motorist, having heard an unknown animal call before getting knocked out during the storm, asks the children if they saw or heard any monsters.
-Joleen giggles and confers there's no monsters around, implying she wants to keep Big Bay-Ty safe from probing searches as the creature doesn't mean anyone any harm.
+Evie-Jo giggles and confers there's no monsters around, implying she wants to keep Big Bay-Ty safe from probing searches as the creature doesn't mean anyone any harm.